craftcms/docs/docs/commerce/3.x/sales.md

 Each custom purchasable can decide to determine how they consider the category being related.

+### Category Relationship Type

+This field specifies the type of relationship must exist between the purchasable and category in order for the condition to be met.
+There are three options available "Source", "Target" and "Both"

+- **Source** - the relational field exists on the product/purchasable.
+- **Target** - the category has a product/variant relational field.
+- **Both** - the relationship can be either **Source** or **Target**

+For more information on how this works please see [Relations Terminology](https://docs.craftcms.com/v3/relations.html#terminology).

 ### Other Purchasables

 Any other custom purchasable a third party system adds to Commerce can show up here as a condition.